equinor/ert/docs/reference/configuration/keywords.rst

         Please note that the refcase is a common source of frustration for ERT users.
 The reason is that ERT indexes summary observation values according to the report steping of the reservoir simulator.
 This indexing is extracted by the report steps of the refcase when starting ERT.
-Later on, when extracting results from forecasted simulations, ERT requires that the indexing is according to that of the refcase.
-During a project it is very easy to introduce inconsistencies between the indexing in the refcase, the forward model and the internalized summary results in storage.
+During a project it is very easy to introduce inconsistencies between the indexing in the refcase and the forward model.
-        Unfortunately, ERT does not handle this well and leaves the user with cryptical error messages.

         For the time being, it is hence necessary to keep the reporting as defined in the SCHEDULE section of the refcase and the model used in the project identical.